dimitriwauters/PANDI/README.md

 This option must be used in parallel to the [Syscalls Analysis](#syscalls-analysis) section.
 It will benefit from the discovered
 DLLs to perform its analysis.
 This option will not work alone.

+Some parameters can be tweaked to modify the behavior of this option.
+These parameters are:
+- `--dll_discover_granularity=1000` (or `panda_dll_discover_granularity=1000`) define the granularity to adopt between two analysis of the loaded DLL in-memory.
+This parameter is exactly like the one for the entropy.
+The default value is an analysis every 1000 basic block.
+- `--max_dll_discover_fail=10000` (or `panda_max_dll_discover_fail=10000`) define the maximum number of failure authorized before shutting down the discovery of DLL functions.
+Not every function of the DLL are mapped in-memory when loading the DLL meaning that some will throw an error when trying to get information about them, this is the type of failure we see here.
+The default value is fixed at 10 000 errors.
+- `--force_dll_rediscover=False` (or `panda_force_dll_rediscover=False`) force the re-discovery of DLL functions even if it was already done in the past, like explained above.

 ### Section Permissions Modification Detection
 >This option must be activated with the `--section_perms` parameter on `launch.py` or by modifying the `docker-compose.yml` file by adding `panda_section_perms=True` in the environment variables.